mparusinski/pixelpal/README.md

 ```

-To donwload a copy of the default dataset do to the following:
+To download a copy of the default dataset do to the following:

 ```bash
 cd data/raw